bigbeefus/DMod40k/content/Core Rules.md

 # Blast Markers and Templates

-Blast Markers and Templates target a model in a unit and use dice rolls to hit, noted as (number of dice) / (to-hit):
+Target a model in a unit and use dice rolls to hit, noted as (number of dice) / (to-hit):

 | Template      | Dice   |
 | ------------- | ------ |